Proof of absence of local conserved quantities in the mixed-field Ising chain: Main Result

 and

 This means that any $L$-local conserved quantity $\hat{Q}^{(q)}$ can be written as

-In the model~(\ref{eq:Hamiltonian}), behaviors suggesting absence of local conserved quantities have been previously observed.
+In the model Eq.~(\ref{eq:Hamiltonian}), behaviors suggesting the absence of local conserved quantities have been previously observed.
 For example, the level spacing distribution has been described by the Wigner-Dyson distribution~\cite{Banuls2011}, and the eigenstate thermalization hypothesis has been verified for some observables~\cite{Kim2014}.
-Our result proves this suggestion rigorously, and is completely consistent with these behaviors.
+Our result proves this suggestion rigorously, and is completely consistent with these behaviors~\footnote{In studies of quantum many-body systems, a nonintegrable system usually refers to a system that has only a finite number of local conserved quantities~\cite{Mori2018}.
+Our main result shows a stronger statement that local conserved quantities of the model are restricted to only trivial ones.
+This seems to be related to the famous argument of Parke~\cite{Parke1980} in $1+1$ dimensional quantum field theory, which shows that existence of two nontrivial conserved charges implies solvability of the S matrix.}.

-Note that, since we analyze all values of $q$, the above result also shows that any $L$-local conserved quantity of the form~(\ref{eq:L-local}) can be written as a linear combination of $\hat{H}$ and $\hat{I}$ for $L\le N/2$.
+Note that, since we analyze all values of $q$, the above result also shows that any $L$-local conserved quantity of the form Eq.~(\ref{eq:L-local}) can be written as a linear combination of $\hat{H}$ and $\hat{I}$ for $L\le N/2$.

+Note also that, in the definition of the Hamiltonian $\hat{H}$ and the $L$-local conserved quantity $\hat{Q}^{(q)}$, the periodic boundary condition is imposed.
+We extend these to the OBC in Sec.~\ref{sec:OBC}.